bergerch/opti-aware/README.md

 ## Step 2: Install Dependencies

 We use Java (v.
 11) and Gradle (v 7.1) for this project.
-If you have them already installed on your computer, then just skip this step otherwise you need to install the.
+If you have them already installed on your computer, then just skip this step otherwise you need to install them.
 For your convenience you may try the commands below:

 ```
 sudo apt install openjdk-11-jdk